 “In the context of a team, smart simply refers to a person’s common sense about people”, says Lencioni.
 “It has everything to do with the ability to be interpersonally appropriate and aware.
 Smart people tend to know what is happening in a group situation and how to deal with others in the most effective way.
 They ask good questions, listen to what others are saying, and also stay engaged in conversations intently.”

 How many people have you worked with in the past that have been flat out rude on a regular basis, or have made comments in conversation that have been off-putting?
 Team members who act this way typically get isolated over time as others don’t necessarily want to be around them.
 The good news is that people lacking in this department often aren’t aware of how they come across.
 With a little help and coaching, they can learn to be aware of their words and actions, and how they affect those around them.
+When you're building a team, remember to have empathy and practice awareness.

 A humble person rarely thinks in terms of “I”.
 They often think and speak as “we” because they lack excessive ego and desire for status.
 A humble person will work hard and help others every single day because the success of the team trumps any desire for a personal spotlight.
 In fact, a humble person will deflect praise onto their teammates almost all of the time.
 Having the natural desire to recognize others is key to being a team player and can make an immense impact on both team engagement and morale.
 After all, 91 percent of employees "strongly" or "somewhat" agreed recognizing their colleagues makes them feel happier at work.